buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 2. If the IfcWindow is not inserted into an IfcOpeningElement, then the PlacementRelTo relationship of IfcLocalPlacement shall point (if given) to the local placement of the same IfcSpatialStructureElement that is used in the ContainedInStructure inverse attribute or to a referenced spatial structure element at a higher level.
 3. If the relative placement is not used, the absolute placement is defined within the world coordinate system.

-> NOTE&nbsp; The product placement is used to determine the opening direction of the window.
+> NOTE  The product placement is used to determine the opening direction of the window.

 ### Profile 3D Geometry